How to Select the Perfect News Article for Your IB Economics IA

 Technology and Modern Assessment Section

-Technology is transforming the way we learn and assess economics.
-AI-powered tools are becoming increasingly valuable for both students and teachers.
+Technology is changing the way we learn and assess economics.
+AI tools are becoming increasingly valuable for both students and teachers.

 For students, AI can provide personalized feedback on their work, helping them identify areas for improvement.
 For teachers, AI can automate the grading process, freeing up time for more individualized instruction.